-In accordance with policies at EHAB, EHAC, EHBG, [and FFA], the district will ensure that students in middle or junior high school will engage in [30 minutes of moderate or vigorous physical activity per day for at least four semesters OR at least 225 minutes of moderate or vigorous physical activity within each two-week period for at least four semesters].
-For additional information on the district's requirements and programs regarding junior high and middle school student physical activity requirements, please see the principal.
+In accordance with policies at EHAB, EHAC, EHBG, and FFA, the district will ensure that students in middle or junior high school will engage in 30 minutes of moderate or vigorous physical activity per day for at least four semesters OR at least 225 minutes of moderate or vigorous physical activity within each two-week period for at least four semesters.

+For additional information on the district's requirements and programs regarding student physical activity requirements, please see the principal.